xbcsmith/epr-workshop/03-integration/02-dead-letter-queue.md

 # Dead Letter Queues with Redpanda

-**Duration:** ~60 minutes
-**Prerequisites:** Labs 01–04 complete; Redpanda running locally via Docker Compose; `rpk` CLI available; Python 3.10+ with `kafka-python` installed.

----

 ## Overview

 In production event-driven pipelines, not every message can be processed successfully.
 Schema mismatches, malformed payloads, transient downstream failures, and unhandled business-logic exceptions all cause consumers to fail on specific messages.
 Without a safety net, you face a hard choice: skip the message and lose data, or block the pipeline indefinitely retrying it.

 A **Dead Letter Queue (DLQ)** is a dedicated Kafka/Redpanda topic that receives messages a consumer cannot process after exhausting its retry budget.
 The main pipeline keeps moving; bad messages land in the DLQ where they can be inspected, fixed, and replayed — or discarded intentionally.

 ### What you will learn